-EVs offer plenty of benefits.
-The best electric cars are quieter than petrol cars, they’re quicker off the mark and they produce zero local emissions, which means they’re kinder to the lungs of passing pedestrians.
-However, most still can’t drive as far as their petrol-powered equivalents – and they still take far longer to refuel once you drain their batteries of electricity.
+EVs offer many benefits.
+The best electric cars are quieter than petrol and diesel equivalents, they’re quicker off the mark and produce zero tailpipe emissions, so they’re kinder to the lungs of passing pedestrians.
+However, most EVs still can’t go as far combustion engine cars before they need recharging.
+But that doesn’t mean EVs aren’t efficient.

 Pros